-For updates of these booklets, check MassLegalHelp.org
+For updates of these booklets, check www.MassLegalHelp.org/LT-booklets

 What do I need to know about representing myself?

 You do not have to move until a judge tells you to

 You do not have to move out just because your landlord told you to move out, sent you a notice to quit, or sent you a Summary Process Summons and Complaint.